cormy/onion/readme.md

     },
 ];

-// create the onion style stack
+// create an onion style middleware stack
 $middlewareStack = new Onion($core, ...$scales);

-// and dispatch it
+// and process an incoming server request
 $response = $middlewareStack(new ServerRequest());
 ```